juliaguida/oystercard/further_javascript/frontend_single_page_app_guidance.md

 * How will you implement the domain model?
 Maybe [Javascript Classes](https://github.com/makersacademy/course/blob/master/pills/js_classes.md)?

 * How will you construct your HTML content?
-You could write a view module.
-Maybe it will concatenate strings?
-Maybe it will use a tiny tiny templating framework that you write.
+You could write some display functions.
+Maybe they will create elements using `document.createElement()`?
+Maybe they will concatenate strings?
+Maybe they will use a tiny tiny templating framework that you write.

 * How will you map URLs to resources?
 How will you render HTML to the page?
 How will you let your HTML interface interact with your models in a clean way?
-Maybe a controller or two?

 * How will you make requests to external APIs?
 Maybe [fetch](../pills/calling_apis_in_javascript.md)?